Rev. Odir Flores performing a baptism

 Mision San Juan de Dios (formerly known as Partners), Wichita KS

-This ministry is led by Ivan Gonzales; a former Roman Catholic priest and candidate for ordination in the ELCA.
-The ministry is located in the Planeview area of Wichita, an impoverished area of the city.
+This ministry is led by Rev. Ivan Gonzales and located in the Planeview area of Wichita, an impoverished area of the city.
 The San Juan community is committed to becoming a hub for Latino ministry in Wichita and south central Kansas.
 Approx. 45–60 people gather each Sunday for worship in a church building they share with their United Methodist brothers and sisters.
 The congregation also concentrates on being a community center to the neighborhood and offers Zumba classes, hosts the neighborhood association meeting, and other gatherings.

 Pastor Ivan instructing the children